jasonmccreary/blog-posts/2012-08-26-21-ways-wordpress-fast.md

   - Talks
 description: WordPress is slow.
 We know.
 It's on you to make WordPress fast.
 This post offers 21 ways to make your site and WordPress faster.
 ---
 This post is from my talk at WordCamp Chicago and WordCamp Louisville – *21 Ways to Make WordPress Fast*.
 Slides are on [SlideShare][1].
 Video from WordCamp Chicago has been posted on [WordPress.tv][2].
 WordPress is slow.
 As WordPress powers over 55 million sites, it is literally slowing down the web.
-I&rsquo;m offering 21 ways to make your WordPress site faster.
+I'm offering 21 ways to make your WordPress site faster.
 Implementing any will improve your site performance, thus doing your part in speeding up the web.

 ## What do you mean *fast*?